futureverse/future/revdep/problems.md

 ## In both

+*   checking whether package ‘brms’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: namespace ‘colorspace’ is not available and has been replaced
+    See ‘/c4/home/henrik/futureverse/future/revdep/checks.global/brms/new/brms.Rcheck/00install.out’ for details.
+    ```

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘cmdstanr’
+    Packages suggested but not available for checking: 'cmdstanr', 'spdep'
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 12.9Mb
+      installed size is  8.8Mb
       sub-directories of 1Mb or more:
-        R      7.0Mb
+        R     3.8Mb
         doc   3.6Mb
-        help   1.7Mb
     ```

 # bsitar